zzzprojects/docs/learnentityframeworkcore.com/pages/configuration/fluent-api/hasone-method.md

 description: Usage of the Fluent API HasOne Method in Entity Framework Core
 canonical: /configuration/fluent-api/hasone-method
 status: Published
-lastmod: 2023-02-27
+lastmod: 2025-07-11
 ---

 # EF Core HasOne

-The Entity Framework Core Fluent API `HasOne` method is used to configure the one side of a one to many relationship, or one end of a one to one relationship.
+The Entity Framework Core Fluent API `HasOne` method is used to configure the one side of a one-to-many relationship, or one end of a one-to-one relationship.

 In order to fully configure a valid relationship, it is necessary to follow the [Has/With pattern](/configuration/fluent-api/haswith-pattern) and pair the use of `HasOne` with either the `WithOne` or `WithMany` method, depending on whether the relationship being configured is a one-to-one relationship or a one-to-many relationship.